FlowMo7/dark-souls-overlay/README.md

 ### How to edit the displayed content

 You can either define a twitch chat and a command to be used, which then moderators and the broadcaster can use to update the shown content, e.g. using `!overlay 7 deaths`.

 Alternatively, the page offers a very simplistic, password-protected page, that can be used to update the value as well as configure the font color:

 <p align="center">
   <img src="https://github.com/FlowMo7/dark-souls-overlay/raw/master/screenshots/DarkSoulsOverlaySetPageScreenshot.png" alt="Screenshot of the page to update the shown value and font color" />
 </p>

+## Usage

+Include the overlay as OBS source in OBS, abd layout move / size accordingly.
+The overlay is the index page of your hosted domain, so e.g. `https://dark-souls-overlay.example.org/`.

+To update the overlay text, navigate to `https://dark-souls-overlay.example.org/set` on your domain, and enter the credentials you declared as `ADMIN_USER` and `ADMIN_PASSWORD`.

 ## Setup